yaroslaff/SashimiDB/README.md

 If `trusted_ips` is in config, write requests (UPDATE/DELETE) will work only from whitelisted IPs/subnets.

+## Environment variables

 Env variables `EXACT_TOKEN` and `EXACT_TRUSTED_IP` (if preset) will be added to proper lists. `EXACT_IP_HEADER` will replace `ip_header` from config.

+`EXACT_DATASET` to add new dataset, format is  `mydataset:path/dataset.json` or `mydataset:https://example.com/dataset.json` (no other dataset options are supported when loading dataset this way)

 ## Configure EvalModel
 Exact will reject queries if it violates EvalModel.
 EvalModel is specified in exact.yml as 'model', following models available